MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensorint8bit_createfromiterable_1556907339.md

 # Windows.AI.MachineLearning.TensorInt8Bit.CreateFromIterable

 ## -description
-Creates a 8bit signed int tensor object, allocates a buffer of size 'shape', and copies all of 'data' into it.
+Creates an 8-bit signed integer tensor object, allocates a buffer of size *shape*, and copies all of *data* into it.

 ## -parameters
 ### -param shape
+The size of the buffer.

 ### -param data
+The data to copy into the buffer.

 ## -returns
+An 8-bit signed integer tensor object with a buffer containing the given data.

 ## -remarks